mruszczyk29/mr_portfolio/README.md

 # About Me

-Hi, my name is Michał and I am currently learning software testing.
+Hi, my name is [Micha](https://curious-capybara-39c584.netlify.app/) and I am currently learning software testing.
 I am passionate about technology and making sure that applications work properly and efficiently.
 In my spare time, I like to explore new software tools and techniques to improve my testing skills.
 I believe that with hard work and dedication I can have a positive impact on software development.

 # Education